 Industrial drilling for petroleum started in 1852.1 The legend goes that Robert A. Chesebrough, a kerosene dealer in the Brooklyn borough of New York City at the time, went to the Titusville, Pennsylvania oil strike to buy cheap kerosene.
 He heard the men talking about a fatty grease that would accumulate on the drill rods that could cure all kinds of ailments.3 He developed a way to produce petrolatum from raw crude oil, filed US Patent number 127,568 and Vaseline Petroleum Jelly was born in 1872 as a skin care product.4 Petrolatum has long been considered by many, including Kligman, to be one of the best moisturizers.5 It is recognized by the United States Food and Drug Administration (USFDA) as an over-the-counter skin protectant and there is a monograph on its use.
 Petrolatum is regarded as the most effective of the best occlusive ingredients, which include lanolin, silicones, and mineral oil (Table 17-1).6 As such, it is a popular cosmetic ingredient in moisturizers, creams, and baby lotions.

 TABLE 17-1Pros and Cons of Petrolatum ||Download (.pdf) TABLE 17-1 Pros and Cons of Petrolatum

 May prevent penetration of other ingredients

 Petrolatum is a hydrophobic mixture of long-chain aliphatic hydrocarbons with a melting point of 37°C (99°F).
-Aliphatic hydrocarbons are thought to protect terrestrial plants and insects.7 Studies have shown that petrolatum confers a protective effect on human skin.8 It is used to prevent diaper rash and chapped lips as well as to ...
+Aliphatic hydrocarbons are thought to protect terrestrial plants and insects.7 Studies have shown that petrolatum confers a protective effect on human skin.8 It is used to prevent diaper rash and chapped lips as well ...